Casein Intolerance: What the Science Says

 What Is Casein?
 Understanding Milk’s Main Protein

 Milk is not just a source of calcium.
 It is a complex biological fluid that supports growth.
-Around 80% of its protein content comes from casein, while the remaining portion comes mainly from whey.
+About 80% of its protein content is casein, with the remainder mainly from whey.

 Casein plays an important nutritional role.
 It helps transport minerals such as calcium and phosphorus, supports muscle maintenance, and provides slow-release amino acids that contribute to satiety.
-Unlike whey, which is digested rapidly, casein forms a soft clot in the stomach.
+Whey digests fast.
+Casein does the opposite: it forms a soft clot in the stomach that slows everything down.
 This slows gastric emptying, leading to more gradual digestion.

 In milk, casein exists in microscopic structures called micelles.
 These clusters allow proteins and minerals to remain soluble and stable.
 From a nutritional perspective, this is highly efficient.
 From a digestive perspective, it also means casein behaves differently from many other proteins.